lucas-albers-lz4/irr/docs/DEVELOPMENT.md

     *   Other structures (e.g., maps with only `repository`, maps using non-standard keys, values that only incidentally match image patterns) are explicitly **not** supported in the initial version.
 Support may be added based on testing feedback.
 4. **Image Parsing:** Extract source registry, repository path, and tag/digest from identified image references.
 Handle default registry (`docker.io`) if not explicitly specified.
 5. **Filtering:** Match the extracted source registry against the user-provided list.
-6. **Target URL Construction:** Generate the new image URL using a configurable strategy (see Section 8).
+6. **Target URL Construction:** Generate the new image URL using a configurable strategy.
 7. **Override Structure Generation:** Build a new dictionary mirroring the path to the original value within the `values.yaml` structure.
 This dictionary will contain **only** the minimal set of keys required to redirect the image according to the chosen path strategy (typically just `repository`, or `registry` and `repository` if the registry needs explicit setting).
 Unmodified sibling keys like `tag` or `pullPolicy` will **not** be included in the generated override file.
 Handle subchart paths correctly using the alias defined in the parent chart's `Chart.yaml` dependencies section (e.g., `subchartAlias.image.repository`).
 8. **Output:** Serialize the override dictionary to YAML format.